Stuart-Mouse/Stuart-Mouse.github.io/tein-article.md

 nigh perfect control over player movement
-    fastfall is a stroke of genius when you fully appreciate what it does for movement brings more parity between horizontal and vertical control of the player hooks > wall jumps
+    fastfall is a stroke of genius when you fully appreciate what it does for movement brings more parity between horizontal and vertical control of the player if the player needs to land precisely on a single-tile-wide platform, and they are about to overshoot it, they do not need to slow down anymore.
+Instead, they can simply dive to land sooner. hooks > wall jumps
         shift more power to the designer
         great way of communicating intent, can be used as a subtle hint